A green leaf in a petri dish with test tubes for an abbreviated 510(k) submission.

 If your device is classified as Class II, it is likely subject to special controls.
 These are regulatory requirements that go beyond general controls and are designed to provide reasonable assurance of a device’s safety and effectiveness.
 If your device has special controls, you must include a summary report in your submission showing how your device meets them and how they address specific risks.
 This report is your opportunity to clearly demonstrate compliance with established safety measures, such as performance standards, postmarket surveillance requirements, or specific labeling.
 Proving you meet these special controls is a key component of eligibility for the Abbreviated 510(k) pathway.

-Using Voluntary Consensus Standards
+How to Apply Voluntary Consensus Standards

 Another way to qualify is by demonstrating conformity to recognized voluntary consensus standards.
 These are standards developed by organizations like ISO or ASTM that define specifications and procedures to ensure products are reliable and perform as expected.
 If you rely on recognized standards, you need to provide the information outlined in “The Abbreviated 510(k) Program” guidance.
 By using these standards, you can substantiate your device’s safety and effectiveness without having to conduct extensive, customized testing.
 It shows the FDA that your device meets widely accepted industry benchmarks for quality and performance, making it a strong foundation for your submission.

-Confirming Your Device Classification
+How to Confirm Your Device Classification

 Ultimately, your eligibility hinges on your device’s classification.
 The Abbreviated 510(k) is an option for devices when there is a guidance document, special control, or consensus standard to support its safety and effectiveness.
 The very first step in your regulatory strategy should be to confirm your device’s classification and identify which, if any, of these frameworks apply.
 This will determine whether the abbreviated pathway is a viable option for you.
 Getting this right from the start will save you time and resources by ensuring you are on the correct regulatory path for your specific product.